ahead-it/core/doc/page.md

 When a control is added as member of the page, it's possible to define its specific method.

+## Display
+There are three display mode:

+* `run` the page is shown as popup or a window (default)
+* `runtask` the page is shown as main content of the client
+* `runmodal` the page is shown as popup or a window in modal way (code is suspended until the close)

 ## Triggers
 Following triggers are raised: